illumineinteractive/medley/README.rst

 Protecting Parameters
 ---------------------

-Because Medley sees lambdas as service definitions, you need to wrap lambdas with the ``protect()`` method to store them as parameters:
+Because Medley sees all callables as service definitions, you need to wrap callables with the ``protect()`` method to store them as parameters.

 .. code:: python

        from random import random

        container['random_func'] = container.protect(lambda: random())

+       # class types also need to be protected
+       container['session_storage_class'] = container.protect(SessionStorage);

 Modifying Services after Definition
 -----------------------------------